Mrs. Dawn Schwenk, RN, CSN, MS

 Dental Exams – Kdg, 3rd grade & 7th grade

 Parents may choose to have either a school exam or an exam performed by their child’s private physician.
 School exams are performed only one day during the school year.
-All private forms must be signed & completed by the physician and returned to the school nurse during the mandated year.
+All private forms must be signed and completed by your child’s physician and returned to the school nurse during the mandated year.
 Due to insurance reasons, any exam completed within one year prior to the mandated school year will also be accepted.

 Sunscreen Protection Law